News & Events

 A strict construction of the purpose of the actual coverage test would imply that if low-paid employees tend not to have families and thus do not require family coverage, the tax benefit for family coverage for high-paid employees is not warranted.
 Similarly, if low- paid employees tend more than high paids to have coverage from another employer, a less generous tax subsidy might be appropriate.

 However, section 89 did not incorporate such a strict philosophical position.
-Instead, it adopted as a given the no-tion that appropriate health benefits differ among individuals in different situations.
+Instead, it adopted as a given the notion that appropriate health benefits differ among individuals in different situations.
 Accordingly, section 89 included a rule that permitted an employer to test employees with families separately from those without.
-Thus, the coverage re-ceived by highly compensated employees with families could be tested against that received by nonhighly compensated employees with families.
+Thus, the coverage received by highly compensated employees with families could be tested against that received by nonhighly compensated employees with families.
 In addition, the rules permitted employers to disregard altogether those employees covered by the plan of another employer through a spouse or parent./21/

 While representing a politically necessary and philosophically defensible outcome, separate testing led to data col-lection problems that were severe and ultimately politically indefensible.
 To test separately employees with families, and to disregard employees with other coverage, employers first had to identify them.
-Some kind of questionnaire pro-cedure had to be developed for every employee, whether or not covered by a health plan.
-To prevent abuse in the ques-tionnaire procedure, section 89 initially required that employers collect the data annually, in the form of a sworn state-ment from every employee, on a form prepared by the Internal Revenue Service./22/
+Some kind of questionnaire procedure had to be developed for every employee, whether or not covered by a health plan.
+To prevent abuse in the questionnaire procedure, section 89 initially required that employers collect the data annually, in the form of a sworn statement from every employee, on a form prepared by the Internal Revenue Service./22/

 These procedures caused an early firestorm of protest.
-To comply with these rules, employers were required to pre-pare a new data collection procedure.
+To comply with these rules, employers were required to prepare a new data collection procedure.
 Employers immediately complained that efforts to collect responses from every employee were costly, especially because of the statutorily prescribed collection methods.
 Employers in addition charged that the questions were intrusive, requiring questions about sensitive family information that in many cases employees would resist answering.
 And finally, they pointed out that the information collected was inherently biased toward overstating discrimination in favor of highly paid employees.
-In answering questions about other coverage, em-ployees suspicious about their employer's possible intent to curtail coverage may have an incentive to deny or under-state the amount of other coverage provided.
+In answering questions about other coverage, employees suspicious about their employer's possible intent to curtail coverage may have an incentive to deny or under-state the amount of other coverage provided.
 This could lead to overstatement of the health coverage needs of nonhighly compensated employees.

 InTAMRA, the data collection requirement was modified.
 Instead of collecting annual data on an IRS form from every employee, employers were permitted to collect sworn statements every three years, on forms that met IRS guide-lines, and to use random sampling./23/ [*848]

 It is likely that the random sampling and other simplifications would have reduced the cost of data collection for very large employers.
-But it is unclear that the random sampling ever would have responded to the problems of employ-ers too small to employ random sampling, and too large to keep track of the data by hand.
+But it is unclear that the random sampling ever would have responded to the problems of employers too small to employ random sampling, and too large to keep track of the data by hand.
 In addition, the measures in large part failed to address the problems of intrusiveness and inherent bias in these proceedings.

 The sworn statement rules underscore another, more fundamental problem.
 The specification of random sampling in the statute goes well beyond the specificity normally employed in statutory schemes.
-The rules suggested future vul-nerability.
-If they did not work adequately, their minute detail precluded much regulatory flexibility to develop alterna-tive testing methods.
+The rules suggested future vulnerability.
+If they did not work adequately, their minute detail precluded much regulatory flexibility to develop alternative testing methods.
 Future modifications were almost necessarily left up to legislation.
 This process is inherently slow, and its ability to respond to multiple problems compounded by small staff size.
 Yet the need for data collection, and concern for its accuracy, drove the statute to this result.

-The tangled statutory scheme, and its minimal effect in addressing the fundamental problem raised by the data col-lection requirement, strongly points to a conclusion: Actual benefits testing may be inappropriate in the case of em-ployer-provided health benefits.
+The tangled statutory scheme, and its minimal effect in addressing the fundamental problem raised by the data collection requirement, strongly points to a conclusion: Actual benefits testing may be inappropriate in the case of employer-provided health benefits.
 It is necessarily the case that many employees will turn down family coverage, or in-deed any coverage at all, for the simple reason that they do not need it, either because they have no family, or they are covered by another plan.
 To separate out these employees, data collection is necessary.
 And this data collection will run into the problems encountered under section 89.

 This conclusion is a sharp departure from the tradition of subjecting pensions and other fringe benefits to actual coverage tests.
-But pensions are distinguished from health benefits in the important way already discussed: the appro-priate size of an employee's pension benefit is determined almost exclusively by compensation.
+But pensions are distinguished from health benefits in the important way already discussed: the appropriate size of an employee's pension benefit is determined almost exclusively by compensation.
 This information is by and large readily available to the employer.
 To determine an employee's appropriate health benefit requires information that is intrinsically difficult to collect.

 If actual benefits testing is not possible for employer-provided health coverage, testing must be confined to the availability of health coverage.
 Under a set of rules governing availability, employers could test for compliance looking only at the design of their health plans.
 This raises problems of its own.
 What should be available, and to whom?
 What constitutes truly available health coverage?
-Nonetheless, in light of the history of section 89, it seems necessary to con-clude that, with the possible exception of small plans provided to a small concentrated group of employees, benefits testing of large health programs will impose costs that strain the political tolerability of the rules.
+Nonetheless, in light of the history of section 89, it seems necessary to conclude that, with the possible exception of small plans provided to a small concentrated group of employees, benefits testing of large health programs will impose costs that strain the political tolerability of the rules.

 B. Mechanical Rules